-- Four minute video, developed as an outreach tool to: - Explain utility and benefits of a multi-GNSS SSV - Show how it will transform navigation use in space, and - Describe how it will impact humanity-in space and on Earth - Co-Sponsors: NASA and National Coordination Office for Spacebased Positioning, Navigation and Timing - Current status: Final production underway; early 2021 release
+- Four minute video, developed as an outreach tool to: - Explain utility and benefits of an interoperable multi-GNSS SSV - Show how it will transform navigation use in space, and - Describe how it will impact humanity-in space and on Earth - Co-Sponsors: NASA and National Coordination Office for Spacebased Positioning, Navigation and Timing - Current status: Final production underway; release planned for mid 2021

-Space Users Subgroup (SUSG) - Work Plan 2019 to 2021
+Space Users Subgroup (SUSG) - Work Plan 2021 to 2022

-Main new activities for 2021
+Main new activities for 2021-2022

-- Inclusion of GNSS Transmitter antenna side lobes in simulations, based on models, in orbit measurement and/or data released by the GNSS Service Providers - Identification of Space Users requirements for development of interoperable multi-GNSS time reference - Review, Adoption, Augmentation and Development of new GNSS space user standards (e.g. CCSDS, RINEX, ...) - Numerous cislunar initiatives - Current status: Revised work plan to be adopted early 2021
+- Availability of GNSS Transmitter antenna side lobes, based on models, in orbit measurement and/or data released by the GNSS Service Providers - Identification of Space Users requirements for development of interoperable multi-GNSS time reference - Standards for Space Users Review, Adoption, Augmentation and Development of new standards for GNSS space user (e.g. CCSDS, RINEX, ...) - Support to numerous cislunar initiatives - Current status: Revised work plan under discussion, to be adopted in March/April 2021